-- ensuring that the safety of partners/ex-partners and children is paramount by offering and providing (where appropriate) advocacy, support and referral through the engagement or employment of an Advocate, to the victims of violence in order to ensure their safety and support needs are met - conducting individual assessment of men referred to the service to determine suitability for group programs - maximum group size and the minimum hours of group time required in the delivery of a program - qualifications and experience of program co-facilitators, and - the delivery of individual counselling as required.
+- ensuring that the safety of partners/ex-partners and children is paramount by offering, and if accepted by the partner/ex-partner, providing advocacy, support and referral through the engagement or employment of an Advocate, to the victims of violence in order to ensure their safety and support needs are met; - conducting individual assessment of men referred to the service to determine suitability for group programs; - maximum group size and the minimum hours of group time required in the delivery of a program - qualifications and experience of program co-facilitators; and - the delivery of individual counselling as required.

 The service must operate within a practice framework that prioritises victim safety and incorporates appropriate information sharing and victim advocacy as strategies to achieve this goal.
 This includes the need to actively participate and appropriately share information within a local, integrated response including government and non-government agencies.
-Local, integrated response systems are described further in Section 7.9.1 Requirements - System Support - Local Domestic and Family Violence Service Systems.
+Local, integrated response systems are described further in Section 7.8.1.

-7.8.2 Requirements - Perpetrator Intervention Programs (Specific Services)
+7.6.2 Requirements - Perpetrator intervention programs (Specific Services)

 The Domestic and Family Violence Protection Act 2012 (the Act) is administered under the principle that people who commit domestic and family violence should be held accountable for their use of violence and, if possible, provided with an opportunity to change.
 To support this principle, the Act includes provision for the court to make a voluntary intervention order for the respondent (perpetrator) when a domestic violence order is being made or varied.
 This voluntary intervention order will require the respondent to attend for assessment of their suitability to participate in an approved intervention program and/or counselling.
-Specific information about voluntary intervention about voluntary intervention orders can be found in sections 68-75 of the Act.
+Specific information about voluntary intervention orders can be found in sections 68-75 of the Act.